 Spread the noodles, beetroot, avocados, tomaties and onions in a large platter.

 Mix up the dressing in a large bowl and pour over the salad.
 Mix well, Sprinkle the salad evenly with the fresh herbs and cheese.
 Keep covered and refrigerated for at least 2 hours till the juices start to come out.
+Nothing is easy in life - I just wish more of us started working towards our wants and supporting others in their endeavors versus posting images using the hashtag that is trending currently.